Leadership the Productive and Moral Application of Influence

-Ethics and Profit in all organisations and societies at some point these areas are often in conflict with one-another (doing the right thing morally and doing the right thing for your profits will always create a dilemma).
+Ethics and profit in all organisations and societies are, at some point, often in conflict with one another (doing the right thing morally and doing the right thing for your profits will always create a dilemma).

-So what do I mean by Leadership the Productive and Moral Application of Influence?
+So what do we mean by Leadership, the Productive and Moral Application of Influence?

 Well this implies that Leadership can be applied morally or immorally even coercively in organisations to attain an intended goal or state.

-I f you know my thoughts on this matter, you will be aware that I am totally perplexed by the sheer number of leadership models being peddled across the world, and of course you have those that are in and out of vogue models reinvented from the past and models wearing a different disguise.
+If you know our thoughts on this matter, you will be aware that we are totally perplexed by the sheer number of leadership models being peddled across the World, and of course you have those that are in and out of vogue models reinvented from the past and models wearing a different disguise.

 The Financial Crash of 2008 is a prime example and should have taught us much about how not to apply power.
-The Leader CEO Dick Fuld at Lehman Brothers – who I now use as a major case study on how not to lead an organisation.
-More important the case evidenced how not to operate and manage an internal audit system, and how not to operate an internal Corporate Governance model.
+The Leader CEO Dick Fuld at Lehman Brothers – who we now use as a major case study on how not to lead an organisation.
+More importantly, the case evidenced how not to operate and manage an internal audit system, and how not to operate an internal corporate governance model.

-Although I am not into reinvention, Nicole Lipkin discusses the different types of power in her new book, “What Keeps Leaders Up At Night.”
-Her analysis uses the five types of power introduced by psychologists John French and Bertram Raven in 1959, along with two types that were introduced later.
+Although we are not into reinvention, Nicole Lipkin discusses the different types of power in her new book “What Keeps Leaders Up At Night.”
+Her analysis uses the five types of power introduced by psychologists, John French and Bertram Raven in 1959, along with two types that were introduced later.